YashPotdukhe/yashpotdukhe/README.md

 ### Hi there, I'm Yash 👋

+〽️I am a Freshman at the University of Michigan's College of Engineering

+💻I am a prospective Computer Science Major

 📫 You can reach me at potdukhe@umich.edu

-:basketball: Fun fact: I love all things basketball
+🏀 Fun fact: I love all things basketball
 <!--
 **YashPotdukhe/yashpotdukhe** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.